 Initial registration at SIUC is dependent upon acceptance by the University and receipt of all necessary transcripts.
 Students must also apply, audition and be accepted to the School of Music for full admittance as a Music Major.
 After initial acceptance to the University and the School of Music , students meet with the School of Music Academic Advisor to plan coursework for the initial semester.
 The School of Music Academic Advisor office is in the College of Liberal Arts Advisement Office (Faner Hall, room 1229 / 618.453.3388).
 Continuing registration requires both the student’s academic record and bursar’s account must be in good standing.

 There are important dates each semester which determine when you can add and drop classes.
-Fall 2016 dates are available here.
+Registration calendars can be found here.

 IMPORTANT: Students planning to graduate must fill out the required application form before the second Friday of the semester in which you plan to complete degree requirements.
 Ultimately, it is the student’s personal responsibility to ensure that all requirements for graduation have been fulfilled and that all important deadlines have been met.
 You can find graduation information from College of Liberal Arts here and University wide information here.

 Financial Assistance in the form of music scholarships is available to new and continuing students.
 Deadline for all scholarship applications for the 2018-2019 year: February 19, 2018.

 New students must complete a School of Music scholarship audition application form and audition either in person or by recording.
 Continuing students may apply each Spring semester for awards made the following Fall semester.
 These awards, funded through university tuition waivers, endowments, concert revenue and Friends of the School of Music, are available to any music major, minor, or non-major participating in ensembles in good standing.
 Preference is given to majors.
 Students must complete the online application for SIU Scholarships (http://siu.academicworks.com).